US city to deploy 'RoboCop' to monitor public area

-A small US city near Los Angeles has announced that it will introduce a 'RoboCop' or a robot police to monitor public areas.
+A Californian city is set to introduce a 'RoboCop' or a robot police, the latest tool in the force's arsenal that will keep an electronic eye on public areas, according to a US media report.

 The device, dubbed "HP RoboCop", will be deployed in Huntington Park, a 50,000-resident city located 10 km south of Los Angeles.
-It is "an autonomous data machine that is meant to serve outdoors", Xinhua news agency quoted a media report as saying on Monday.
+It is "an autonomous data machine that is meant to serve outdoors", KTLA channel reported.

 It will use 360-degree HD video footage to "act as an extra set of eyes and monitor areas such as parks, city buildings and corridors where police might not have the time to consistently patrol", it said.